Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 My Life Now

-Now in 2018, almost six years have passed since my diagnosis and nearly five years since my MVD surgery.
+Now in 2019, nearly seven years have passed since my diagnosis and six years since my successful MVD surgery.
 I am blessed that I no longer suffer from the painful symptoms of trigeminal neuralgia.
 I am grateful that I no longer take the medications that interfered so drastically with my day-to-day life.
 I thank my talented neurosurgeon, my team of doctors that saw me through many months of pain, my online TN support group, my offline support group of friends, and mostly my family, my biggest supporters and cheerleaders throughout this ordeal.
 I LIVE better now than I did before my diagnosis.
 Every day pain-free is a gift.

 I believe that Trigeminal Neuralgia did not enter my life randomly.
 I feel a purpose and am compelled to stay involved in the lives of others who still suffer symptoms every day.
 Compassion and support reached out to me when I was first diagnosed, throughout my journey, and through my big surgery.
 Many prayers were said on my behalf and I felt them.
 A guiding hand held me up and drove me to find the answers and solution I did.
 I now pray for the other patients on their own journeys and offer support when and where I can.